 What is the big deal with transformers?

-This mechanism is called ‘attention’, and it’s what enables the model to be ‘aware’ of the entire sequence at once.
-It can be thought of as a search, and the terminology used to describe the process sort of implies that.
+This mechanism is called attention, and it’s what enables the model to be aware of the entire sequence at once.
+It can be thought of as a search, and the terminology sort of implies that.
 Each word produces three vectors:

 - (query) — what a position is searching for